Creating an Accessible PDF

 There are several ways to convert a document into PDF.
 View the tutorial for converting documents to PDF.

 Checking the accessibility of a PDF document requires Adobe Acrobat Professional.
-Creating a fully accessible PDF requires several steps which are outlined in the WebAIM tutorial for Acrobat Accessibility.
+Creating a fully accessible PDF requires several steps outlined in the WebAIM tutorial for Acrobat Accessibility.
 The WebAIM tutorial also includes information around the built-in Adobe Acrobat Accessibility Checker.
+As an additional resource, view the article that lists 5 Common PDF Accessibility Errors.

 PDF Form Accessibility